Verify a Credential using OIDC Bridge

 Users who manage credentials they have received in their own Mobile Wallet can create verifiable presentations of that data upon request.
 Verifiers who need to establish the identity of their users can use existing systems to start an OIDC authentication flow with the OIDC Bridge.
 The Extension uses the Presentation Request Templates on the Platform to communicate what information the Verifier needs to obtain from a user's credentials and then validates the presentations they receive, authenticating users upon success according to the OIDC protocol.

 To get started verifying credentials using OIDC Bridge, check out the following tutorials:

-- Configure a Client - OIDC Clients initiate the Authorization Code Flow with the Authorization Request, which prompts the platform to create the Presentation Request.
+2. Configure a Client -- OIDC Clients initiate the Authorization Code Flow with an OAuth2/OIDC Authorization Request, which prompts the platform to create the Presentation Request.

 3. Manually Verify a Credential -- The Mobile Wallet must process the Presentation Request to provide a Credential Presentation.
 This step performs the validation required to establish integrity and authenticity of a Credential Presentation.

 - To have a hands-on approach to running an OIDC Client in a local development environment go to Set up an OpenID Client App.

 - Get a list of Common Credential to OpenID Connect Claim Mappings which can be copied into your OIDC Credential Verifier configuration.